hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

     - list of errors is created after the compiltation process
     - compiled program is directly executed using the machine code
     - has to be recompiled even if the smallest change is made
+    - difficult for hackers to modify compiled code

 ### Interpreters